Gareth001/500/README.md

 To play on linux or mac, clone the repository, compile client and server (See compiling) and then use `python3 gui.py`.

+Note: background image is not included, but include bkg.jpg into the directory to add your own.

 ## Compiling
 Requires at least `gcc` and `make`.
 Can be compiled on Windows with MinGW + MSYS.
 1. Download and unzip the latest release from the [releases page](https://github.com/Gareth001/500/releases)